Kinto/kinto/cliquet_docs/reference/resource.rst

 -----------------

-In order to customize the interaction of a HTTP resource with its storage, a custom collection can be plugged-in:
+In order to customize the interaction of a HTTP resource with its storage, a custom model can be plugged-in:

 .. code-block:: python